dennishnf/project-spotmicro-ai/README.md

 # Project-SpotMicro-AI

-Controlling the MicriSpotAI robot from scratch
+Calibrating and controlling the MicriSpotAI robot from scratch.

 ## Colaborators

 - Alexander
 - Dennis

 ## Components from MicroSpot